Crewe

-Crewe (/kruː/) is a railway town and civil parish in the unitary authority of Cheshire East in Cheshire, England.
-At the 2021 census, the parish had a population of 55,318 and the built-up area had a population of 74,120.

-Crewe is perhaps best known as a large railway junction and home to Crewe Works; for many years, it was a major railway engineering facility for manufacturing and overhauling locomotives, but is now much reduced in size.
+Crewe (/kruː/) is a railway town and civil parish in the unitary authority of Cheshire East, in Cheshire, England.
+At the 2021 census, the parish had a population of 55,318 and the built-up area had 76,437.
+The town is best known as a large railway junction and home to Crewe Works; for many years, it was a major railway engineering facility for manufacturing and overhauling locomotives, but is now much reduced in size.
 From 1946 until 2002, it was also the home of Rolls-Royce motor car production.
 The Pyms Lane factory on the west of the town now exclusively produces Bentley motor cars.
 Crewe is 158 mi north-west of London, 28 mi south of Manchester city centre and 31 mi south-east of Liverpool city centre.

 History

 Medieval

 The name derives from an Old Welsh word criu, meaning 'weir' or 'crossing'.
 The earliest record is in the Domesday Book, where it is written as Creu.
 The original settlement of Crewe lies to the east of the modern town and was historically a township in the parish of Barthomley.
 The original settlement formally changed its name to Crewe Green in 1984 to distinguish it from the newer town to its west.